Advanced PPL Training - Ultimate High "Basic Wings"

 - Introduction to Aerobatics

 - Variable Pitch Propeller Differences Training & signoff (if required)

 - End of course test for Ultimate High "Wings" (optional - at additional cost)

 Flying is available by the hour, or as a 5 or 10 hour course as required.
 This includes up to 1.5 hours of ground briefing (pre- and post-flight) per flying hour - eg our 10 hour course includes 15 hours of ground training.

 Our 10 Hour Advanced PPL Course can also be combined with the AOPA Basic Aerobatic Certificate/EASA Aerobatic Rating - 15 hours flying time, 20 hours ground training (NB the AOPA Basic Aerobatic Course is normally 8 hours of flying time, so the combined course saves 3 hours).

 The detailed Advanced PPL Syllabus is available on request.
 The course takes place in the T67M260 Firefly.

-Entry requirements for all courses: valid JAR/CAA PPL/NPPL and Class 2 medical.
+Entry requirements for all courses: valid EASA/CAA PPL/NPPL and Class 2 medical.

 Most students will have flown at least 20 hours since PPL/NPPL issue, but the course may be taken immediately after completion of a PPL or NPPL.